 |See||Emily Dibblee (recipient of letter)

-Irwine Binney (sender of letter - brother of Emily Dibblee)
+Stephen Binney (sender of letter - father of Emily Dibblee)

-William Binney (Willie - brother of Emily Dibblee)
+Irwine Binney (Irvine - brother of Emily Dibblee)

 Frederick Lewis Dibblee (husband of Emily Dibblee)

-I have given the transcription of the letter first, and the original after, in case you want to check it (and the best of luck to you!).
+I have given the transcription of the letter first, and the original after, in case you want to check it.

 © Jo Edkins 2008 - Return to Binney index